thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/backups.md

 #### Borg Backup

-I will start with the simplest backup that occurs - which is Borg too the VPS.
+I will start with the simplest backup that occurs - which is Borg to the VPS.
 This is just a simple script that runs every night with a crontab entry:

 ```bash
 #!/bin/bash